KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/04-Visualize-your-data.md

 Information can be stored in user defined objects, in multiple forms:

-⋅⋅*c(): a string of value'
+⋅⋅* c(): a string of value ⋅⋅* matrix(): a two dimensional matrix in one format ⋅⋅* data.frame(): a two dimensional matrix where each column can be a different format
-⋅⋅* matrix(): a two dimensional matrix in one format ⋅⋅* data.frame(): a two dimensional matrix where each column can be a different format ⋅⋅* list():
+⋅⋅* list():

 ```diff